Whitney Johns Parades Her Toned Booty In Blue Thong Bikini

 Whitney Johns flaunted her gym-honed physique for her most recent Instagram share on Sunday afternoon.
 The fitness model posed seductively for the camera as she enjoyed a day outdoors.

-In the stunning snap, Whitney looked drop dead gorgeous as she opted to parade her toned booty around in a blue thong bikini.
-The top tied around her neck and back, and featured thin straps that exposed her muscled biceps and shoulders.
+In the stunning snap, Whitney looked drop-dead gorgeous as she opted to show off her curvy booty in a blue thong bikini.
+The top tied around her neck and back, and featured thin straps which accentuated her toned biceps and shoulders.

-The matching thong bottoms rested high over her slender hips and wrapped tightly around her petite waist.
-The garment also drew attention to her perfectly round derriere as it showcased her killer legs.
-Her flat tummy and sculpted abs were also on full display in the pic as well.
+The matching thong bottoms rested high over her hips and wrapped tightly around her trim waist.
+The garment also drew attention to her perfectly round derriere and showcased her killer legs.
+Her flat tummy and sculpted abs were on display in the pic as well.

 Whitney stood on the deck of a pool with her body turned slightly to the side.
 She arched her back and pushed her pert posterior outward while bending one knee.
-She placed one hand on a rail next to her, while the other ran her fingers through her hair.
-She also turned her head to look over her shoulder with a steamy expression on her face.
+She placed one hand on a railing next to her, while the other hand touched her hair.
+She turned her head to look over her shoulder with a steamy expression on her face.

 In the background, a clear, blue sky could be seen.
 A stunning ocean scene and a white sand beach were also visible.
-A large pool and some green foliage were also spotted.
-In the caption, Whitney told her fans that she’s in the tropical locale inside of her mind.
+A large pool and some green foliage were spotted as well.
+In the caption, Whitney told her fans that she's in the tropical locale inside of her mind.
 She also geotagged her location as Mexico.

-Her long, dark hair was worn in a deep side part.
-The locks were styled in loose strands that swept over her back and tumbled over her shoulder.

 "Suns out buns out," one follower wrote.